b1b2ttt/certified-aws-developer-associate-notes/1-aws-fundamentals/elb.md

 * 5xx errors are application induced errors
     * Load balancer Errors 503 means at capacity or no registered target
 * If the LB can’t connect to your application, check your security
+- Monitoring
+	-  ELB access logs will log all access requests (so you can debug per request)
+	-  CloudWatch Metrics will give you aggregate statistics (ex: connections count)